 Objective data: Nene, her nine-year-old daughter cuddles her younger brother Jose who has flu at this time.
 She manages to feed her other sibling with bare hands without handwashing.
 The fingernails and toenails of these children were not trimmed properly and filled with dirt.
 The other two siblings came into the house sweating and their feet were smudged with mud.
 Jose suddenly wet his shorts and Nene must clean him up.
 The place wherein he peed was not cleaned but left only.
 The pillow that was affected by the urine was just placed outside for the sun to dry.

-Family Nursing Diagnosis: Inability to provide a home environment conducive for health and maintenance secondary to unhygienic practices
+Family Nursing Diagnosis: Inability to provide a home environment conducive to health and maintenance secondary to unhygienic practices

 Goal of Care: Within 3 hours of nursing interventions, the family will be able to recognize the current home environment and health practices.
 They must be able to identify healthy practices and be able to practice them habitually.
 These hygienic measures are as follows: proper hand washing, proper waste disposal and proper house cleaning.